HMS Cruizer (1797): Baltic (1807-1810)

 She was in Yarmouth and the Nore in January 1811, refitted in Chatham in November 1811, and was in Portsmouth in February 1812.

 Toker was appointed to post captain on 4 December 1813.

+Fate

-FateCruizer was laid up in ordinary at Sheerness in November 1813.
+Cruizer was laid up in ordinary at Sheerness in November 1813.

 The Commissioners of His Majesty's Navy gave notice that the "Cruizer brig, of 384 tons", lying at Sheerness, would be offered for sale on 3 February 1819.
 Mr Job Cockshot bought Cruizer for £960 on 3 February for breaking up.